stupidpupil/rumba/README.md

 | iisApplicationHostConfig | C:/Windows/system32/inetsrv/config/applicationHost.config | The IIS configuration file that Rumba will try to define Web Farms in.                                               |
 | iisWebConfig             | C:/inetpub/wwwroot/web.config                             | The IIS site configuration file that Rumba will try to define ARR rewrite rules in.                                  |
 | appsDir                  | apps                                                      | Where Rumba will look for app directories.
 Each app directory must contain a valid rumba.yml file, as described above. |

+## Alternatives

+Assuming you're looking for some way to easily configure and run a bunch of R Shiny apps on your own webserver, with some control over scaling:

+- If you're able to setup Docker and Java, then [ShinyProxy](https://www.shinyproxy.io/).

+- If you have at least $15,000 then [RStudio Connect](https://rstudio.com/pricing/#connect).